 Because Hurricane Harvey has temporarily made access to Sargent Pier difficult, there has been a delay in installing the posters on the pier, but several hundred paper copies have already been printed for distribution to teachers and anyone who is interested in Gulf coast ecosystems.

 “Once we finalized the plan for the pier display, I suggested that we print a couple thousand to pass out to school kids and teachers, for their classrooms, throughout the state of Texas,” Miget said.

 The Texas A&M University College of Geosciences will be distributing the four posters for Texas Sea Grant at CAST, the Science Teachers Association of Texas’ annual conference, in Houston from Nov.
-9 to 11, but posters also can be requested directly from Texas Sea Grant, while supplies are available, by contacting Alex Hood at firstname.lastname@example.org or 979-458-8442.
+9 to 11, but posters also can be requested directly from Texas Sea Grant, while supplies are available, by emailing firstname.lastname@example.org or calling 979-458-8442.

 Ecosystems of the Gulf of Mexico - This poster illustrates the connection between the land and sea, including animals found on the beach and those living offshore from the surface to the deepest areas of the Gulf of Mexico.
 One section is devoted to different ways we are connected to the sea. http://texasseagrant.org/assets/uploads/resources/17-402_Ecosystems_of_the_GoM.pdf